The invention of the microphone allowed information to spread faster, and people could communicate more easily.

 Electromagnetic induction produced an audio signal across the coil as the coil and diaphragm moved.
 Although it wasn’t a high voltage signal, it was still a significant signal relative to previous calls.

-1941: Invention of the Line Microphone Shotgun Microphone.
+1941: Invention of the Line Mic Shotgun Mic.

 Harry F. Olson, RCA, had in 1941 invented and received a US Patent for an Electroacoustical Apparatus (Line Microphone Shotgun Microphone ).

-The electro-acoustical apparatus consisted of a microphone with a tube that extended from its diaphragm to the front.
+The electro-acoustical apparatus consisted of a mic with a tube that extended from its diaphragm to the front.

 This tube, also known as an interference tube in modern times, had precisely measured slots that allowed sound to pass through.
 It was also open at the far end.

 Slots can cause off-axis sound waves and timing differences at different sound frequencies.
 This caused frequency cancellation at the microphone diaphragm and within the tube.